Backup and restore SQL Server database with command line

 Alternative: Easier backup solution for SQL Server (Express) database

-Whether you are looking for convenience, or trying to schedule backup SQL database in Express editions, command line is a considerable solution.
+Whether you are looking for convenience, or trying to schedule backup in Express editions, backup sql database using command line is a considerable solution.
 But if you find the script difficult to master, especially when you need to backup & restore multiple databases or instances, there’s also an easy alternative with intuitive GUI.

 AOMEI Centralized Backupper Database is a reliable backup management solution for all desktop PCs, laptops, workstations and servers within LAN.
 It contains a database backup function that supports SQL Server 2005 - 2019, and enables you to centrally backup & restore databases on any client computer.